Types of Safaris

 Botswana - Mozambique - Namibia - South Africa - Tanzania - Uganda - Zambia - Zimbabwe

-Botswana is a favorite because it is a pristine paradise, less expensive and can be tailored for you and your group.
-It is essentially a camping trip with a guide/driver/cook and camp help.
-In the economy version, you help prepare food and put up tents.
-The deluxe version includes a camp helper who does these tasks so you can relax.
+Botswana is a favorite because it is an uncrowded pristine paradise, less expensive and can be tailored for you and your group.
+It is essentially a camping trip with a guide/driver/cook and camp helpers.
+In the economy version, you help with camp chores and putting up tents.
+The deluxe/luxury version includes camp helpers who do all these chores so you can kick back and relax.
+Both versions allow you to have a nightcap around the camp fire – you’re not camping properly if you’re not sitting around a campfire, sipping a drink and contemplating the days’ adventures while hearing lions roar in the distance.
+Doesn't get any better than that!!!
 Campsites range from totally primitive, such as a dry riverbed, to those with unlimited hot water and a nearby restaurant.
-A typical mobile safari in Botswana has luxurious tents with comfortable beds, porches, and attached bathroom facilities (chemical toilet, bag shower, and canvas sink), and delicious 3 course candlelight meals cooked on site and served in nature's dining room.
+A typical mobile safari in Botswana has luxurious tents with comfortable beds, porches, and attached bathroom facilities (chemical toilet, bag shower, and canvas sink), and delicious three course meals cooked on site and served under candlelight in nature's dining room.
 We offer two kinds of mobile safari.
-The Private is for your group only.
+The Private (Private safaris are limited in number and need to be booked as far in advance as possible) is for your group only.
 You pick the dates, number of days, and select the area(s) you wish to visit.
 And the Scheduled, has up to 8 people and fixed departure dates and itineraries.
-These safaris are limited in number and need to be booked as far in advance as possible.
 A popular spot to begin or end your safari is at the world-famous Victoria Falls.
-On the Zambian side of the falls, our customers stay at the Avanti Hotel which is within walking distance of the East cataract of the falls.
+On the Zambian side of the falls, our customers stay at the Avani Hotel which is within walking distance of the East cataract of the falls.
 On the Zimbabwe side, they stay at the Ilala Lodge or one of the many other fine hotels in the area.

 Luxury Lodges and Permanent Camps

-This option usually includes 3 or 4 locations.
-You move from one place to another in a safari vehicle, boat or plane.
+This option usually includes 2 or 4 locations.
+You move from one place to another on foot, in a safari vehicle, boat or plane.
 There are usually other guests in the camp who may join you for activities, game drives, river cruises, fishing, and village visits.
-Lodges and permanent tents feature luxury bedding, flush toilets, and plenty of hot water.
+Lodges and permanent tents feature luxurious bedding, flush toilets, and plenty of hot water.
 Gourmet meals, often with several choices, daily laundry service, and gift shops with local crafts are standard.
-Two great places to do this are in Zambia's South Luangwa National Park and Botswana's Okavango Delta.
-Zambia's Luangua NP is thought by many to be the best in Africa due to its luxury accommodations, plentiful wildlife, a variety of habitats and excellent guides.
+Three great places to do this are in Zambia's Kafue NP or South Luangwa NP and Botswana's Okavango Delta.
+Zambia's Kafue NP and Luangua NP are thought by many to be the best in Africa due to the luxury accommodations, lack of tourist traffic, indigenous and abundant wildlife, a variety of habitats and excellent guides.
 Walking safaris and night drives, not possible in most other safari destinations, make this park unique.
-The lodges here are connected by trails, and you can choose to walk, with an armed guide, from one to another.
+The lodges in South Luangua are connected by trails, and you can choose to walk, with an armed guide, from one to another.
 The Okavango is heaven on earth, unspoiled by human traffic.
 Here, we offer private and lodge safaris.
 The wildlife is also indigenous and abundant.
 Botswana has more elephants that any place in the world.
 A popular spot to begin or end your safari is at the world-famous Victoria Falls.
-On the Zambian side of the falls, our customers stay at the Avanti Hotel which is within walking distance of the East cataract of the falls.
+On the Zambian side of the falls, our customers stay at the Avani Hotel which is within walking distance of the East cataract of the falls.
 On the Zimbabwe side, they stay at the Ilala Lodge or one of the many other fine hotels in the area.

 Chobe River Cruise - Add-on

-Your 3 day cruise aboard a luxury houseboat with private accommodations is in one of the most diverse wildlife and bird areas in Africa.
-A professionally guided river boat is also provided for daily outings if you wish to get up close and personal with the wildlife.
+our three day cruise aboard a luxury houseboat with private accommodations is in one of the most diverse wildlife and bird areas in Africa.
+If you wish to get up close and personal with the wildlife, a professionally guided river boat is also available for daily outings.
 You may also get a taste of the local culture by visiting a local Zambezi community, the Subiya, as they go about their daily lives.

 Self-drive trips are easiest in Namibia and South Africa because of the good roads.
 We take the worry out of these trips by making your reservations at hotels and bed and breakfast inns, arranging for your rental car, and suggesting or reserving guided day trips in parks, reserves, historical sites, botanical gardens, etc. We have done this several times ourselves and can give you lots of ideas.
 Cape Town is another interesting and historic destination with lots to see and do, including the spectacularly scenic drive to Cape of Good Hope.